 ESDS aligns with Goal 1 of NASA's 2018 Strategic Plan, particularly to Objective 1.1 "Understand the Sun, Earth, Solar System, and Universe."
 The ESDS program primarily accomplishes this goal via NASA's Earth Observing System Data and Information System (EOSDIS), which has provided end-to-end capabilities for managing NASA’s Earth science data since 1994.

 ESDS works to achieve its goals by means of several component projects, programs, and partnerships:

 The Data System Evolution (DSE) element of ESDS funds various research opportunities, as well as interagency initiatives and the promotion of data and service interoperability through development and implementation of standards.
-DSE is composed of support for the Interagency Implementation and Advance Concepts Team (IMPACT) activity, competitive programs, and the development of long-term data records needed by NASA scientists.
+DSE is composed of support for the Interagency Implementation and Advanced Concepts Team (IMPACT) activity, competitive programs, and the development of long-term data records needed by NASA scientists.

 - Earth Science Data Systems Geographic Information Systems Team (EGIST)